 With lots of food around, there is the temptation to give your pet treats they wouldn’t normally get.
 Foods with a high fat content can predispose your pet to develop vomiting, diarrhea or even pancreatitis.
 Inflammation of the pancreas can range in severity and clinical signs can include lethargy, inappetence, vomiting and abdominal pain.
 Large bones may sound like an ideal treat for your canine companion but they pose many hazards such as broken teeth, intestinal obstruction and constipation.
 In the case of intestinal obstruction, surgery will likely be required.
 In addition, raw bones can carry infectious agents such as Salmonella and E.Coli which can subsequently be passed to humans.
 If your dog gets into bones, monitor for vomiting, diarrhea, refusal to eat and abdominal pain.

 Xylitol is an artificial sweetener which is used in many foods as a substitute for sugar.
 This can be a serious problem for dogs but not necessarily for cats.
 Consumption of xylitol can cause low blood sugar and, at high doses, liver damage.
 Signs of low blood sugar can occur within 30 minutes of ingestion and include weakness, tremors, shaking and in severe cases, seizures.
 Signs of liver disease can take up to three days after ingestion to become apparent.
 Clinical signs include jaundice, lethargy, vomiting and inappetence.
 It is recommended that any dog that has knowingly consumed products containing xylitol be seen by a veterinarian for treatment with fluids, blood sugar monitoring and liver protectants.

-Remember – most veterinary hospitals are closed on Friday April 19th and Sunday April 21.
-Please ensure that you get your pets medications refilled prior to the weekend.
 We are here to help you 24 hours a day, 7 days a week should your pet require emergency care.